Tomshiii/ahk_wiki/Old/v2.8.x/v2.8.2/Hotkeys/My Scripts.md

 [img3 - After holding `Ctrl` then pressing and releasing `RAlt & p` THEN releasing `Ctrl`]
 ![prem3](https://user-images.githubusercontent.com/53557479/198946513-6cb3be1b-e533-4303-9401-e35135e4a99a.png)

-## `12forward/backHotkey`
-These hotkeys will move the playhead 12 frames in the desired direction.
 ***

 # Mouse Scripts